goluckyryan/SOLARIS_Analyzer/README.md

 # Event Builder

-Please download the SOLARIS_DAQ, under the Aux directory, make, and link the EventBuilder to Armory.
+Please download the SOLARIS_DAQ, under the `Aux` directory, make, and link the EventBuilder to `armory`.

 The reason for having EventBuilder in the DAQ code is the Hit.h is original from the DAQ code.